tariqdaouda/pyGeno/README.rst

 A brief introduction
 --------------------

-pyGeno is a personal bioinformatic database that runs directly into python and on your laptop and does not depend upon any REST API. pyGeno is here to make extracting data such as gene sequences a breeze, and is designed to be able cope with huge queries.
+pyGeno is a personal bioinformatic database that runs directly into python, on your laptop and does not depend upon any REST API. pyGeno is here to make extracting data such as gene sequences a breeze, and is designed to be able cope with huge queries.